MuckRock/squarelet/README.md

 <details>
 <summary>Stopping and Restarting Docker Containers</summary>

-Be sure to stop (if needed) all the docker compose sessions from the different integrations (Ctrl-C, or `docker-compose down`) and Squarelet (`docker-compose down` in Squarelet folder).
-Then run the Squarelet session using `inv up` in the squarelet folder. **Finally, run `docker-compose up` in the integration's folder to begin using the new dotfiles.**
+Be sure to stop (if needed) all the docker compose sessions from the different integrations (Ctrl-C, or `docker compose down`) and Squarelet (`docker compose down` in Squarelet folder).
+Then run the Squarelet session using `inv up` in the squarelet folder. **Finally, run `docker compose up` in the integration's folder to begin using the new dotfiles.**

--   This will build and start all of the integration docker images using docker-compose.
+-   This will build and start all of the integration docker images using docker compose.
 It will attach to the Squarelet network which must be already running.
 You can connect to Squarelet nginx on port 80 and it will serve the appropriate dependent http service, such as DocumentCloud, based on domain as a virtual host.
-The `local.yml` configuration file has the docker-compose details.
+The `local.yml` configuration file has the docker compose details.
-- If you do `docker-compose down` on Squarelet when none of the other dependent docker-compose sessions (such as DocumentCloud) are running, `docker-compose down` will delete the Squarelet network.
-You will have to explicitly bring the whole squarelet docker-compose session back up to recreate it and nginx before being able to start a dependent docker-compose session (such as DocumentCloud).
+- If you do `docker compose down` on Squarelet when none of the other dependent docker compose sessions (such as DocumentCloud) are running, `docker compose down` will delete the Squarelet network.
+You will have to explicitly bring the whole squarelet docker compose session back up to recreate it and nginx before being able to start a dependent docker compose session (such as DocumentCloud).
-- Using `docker-compose up -d` rather than `docker-compose up` will make a daemon for DocumentCloud as Squarelet defaults to.
+- Using `docker compose up -d` rather than `docker compose up` will make a daemon for DocumentCloud as Squarelet defaults to.

 </details>